QMUL-MAT/gatsby-mat/README.md

 # Information for students and staff

-## Prerequisits
+## Prerequisites

 - To edit or add content to the website you'll need a [GitHub](https://github.com) account.
 - You need to be a member of the [@QMUL-MAT/website-editors](https://github.com/orgs/QMUL-MAT/teams/website-editors/) team on GitHub.
 Send and email to Tom Gurion at [t.gurion@qmul.ac.uk](mailto:t.gurion@qmul.ac.uk) with the title "Add me to the MAT website editors" and your GitHub username as the content.
 - Wait for your invitation to the team.

-**Note that everyone on the [@QMUL-MAT/website-editors](https://github.com/orgs/QMUL-MAT/teams/website-editors/) team has full access to change the content, functionallity, and design of the site.
-Changes are usually reversibe, but please don't change the anything except for content belong to you (e.g. your student profile and projects) without permission.**
+**Note that everyone on the [@QMUL-MAT/website-editors](https://github.com/orgs/QMUL-MAT/teams/website-editors/) team has full access to change the content, functionality, and design of the site.
+Changes are usually reversible, but please don't change content that doesn't belong to you (e.g. your student profile and projects) without permission.**

 ## Editing existing content

 You don't need to know much about git or GitHub to edit content on the website.
 If you would like to, you can browse and edit the content files for this project with an online editor.
 The explanations here assume that this is your approach.

-1. Find the [markdown](https://www.markdownguide.org/) file (.md file extension) you would like to edit in the `src/content` directory.
+1. Find the [markdown](https://www.markdownguide.org/) file (`.md` file extension) you would like to edit in the `src/content` directory.
 For example, If you're Andrea Guidi you can find your student profile information at `src/content/students/andrea-guidi.md`.

     ![](/readme_pics/students_filepath.png)